 Create a business continuity plan before a disaster

-The primary goal of business continuity planning is to keep ransomware from getting anywhere near your file data.
+The primary goal of business continuity planning (BCP) is to keep ransomware from getting anywhere near your file data.
 A robust business continuity and disaster recovery plan should entail taking preventative steps to defend data storage systems, detect suspicious access patterns, and ensure rapid response for ransomware recovery.
 Above all, in order to prevent data loss due to ransomware, it’s imperative to create a business continuity plan ahead of time.

 For data center security, seek business continuity solutions that take a holistic approach to keep out the bad guys